-How to Use Smith Mountain Lake Channel Markers
+How to Use Smith Mountain Lake Channel Markers (2026)

-The numbered and lighted channel markers are mounted on pilings along these waterways.
+There are numbered and lighted channel markers mounted on pilings along these waterways.
 When traveling upriver (away from the dam), keep the triangular, even-numbered RED markers to your vessel’s RIGHT (starboard).
-An easy mnemonic is “Red on Right Returning,” where “Returning” means traveling toward the river’s source and not back toward the dock, ramp or marina where you started.
-These markers flash red lights at night or during heavy fog and other low-visibility conditions.
+A helpful mnemonic is “Red on Right Returning,” where “Returning” means traveling upriver toward the river’s source (and NOT back toward the dock, ramp or marina where you started!).

 Heading downriver (toward the dam), you simply reverse the process.
-Keep RED markers to your LEFT and GREEN to your RIGHT.
+Keep RED markers to your LEFT and GREEN markers to your RIGHT.

 Louse Creek/Roanoke River (behind Vista Pointe)